ctozzi/docs/docs/docs/developers/development/dialogs/radio/index.md

 ## Description

-Allows user to pick exactly one from many available options.
+The Radio component allows users to select exactly one option from multiple available options.

 ## Properties